clapinton/Acme-Finghi-Trading-Company/acme-finghi-app.md

       });
     }

-    function displayResults(res) {
+    //Success callback from the main search API, which is written below. function displayResults(res) {

       //Helper for checking if should display shipment date.
 Returns the date or "-", ready to be printed.